Abiaina/CompanyPoliticsAPI/README.md

 See https://github.com/Abiaina/PeoplePowerProductToPolitics/tree/master/ProductToPolitics

-Reconfigured API to use Python3 and containerized it using Docker on 4/4/2020.
+Last reconfigured API to use Python3 and containerized it using Docker on 4/5/2020.

+API that takes barcode numbers and returns the company that owns this product.

+Implemented with Python 3.7.4, Flask, and (external database)[data-sources].

 ## Run Locally
 1. `pip install -r requirements.txt`